mpv-player/mpv/DOCS/man/options.rst

     Recommended values based on the environmental brightness:

     1.0
-        Brightly illuminated (default)
+        Pitch black or dimly lit room (default)
-    0.9
+    1.1
-        Slightly dim
+        Moderately lit room, home
-    0.8
+    1.2
-        Pitch black room
+        Brightly illuminated room, office

-    NOTE: Typical movie content (Blu-ray etc.) already contains a gamma drop of about 0.8, so specifying it here as well will result in even darker image than intended!
+    NOTE: This is based around the assumptions of typical movie content, which contains an implicit end-to-end of about 0.8 from scene to display.
+For bright environments it can be useful to cancel that out.

 ``--gamma-auto``
-    Automatically corrects the gamma value depending on ambient lighting conditions (adding a gamma boost for dark rooms).
+    Automatically corrects the gamma value depending on ambient lighting conditions (adding a gamma boost for bright rooms).

-    With ambient illuminance of 64lux, mpv will pick the 1.0 gamma value (no boost), and slightly increase the boost up until 0.8 for 16lux.
+    With ambient illuminance of 16 lux, mpv will pick the 1.0 gamma value (no boost), and slightly increase the boost up until 1.2 for 256 lux.

     NOTE: Only implemented on OS X.